England's Golf Coast: Off the Beaten Path

 Hillside Golf Club

-If any other golf courses near Southport could join the trio on The Open rota, Hillside Golf Club would certainly be it.
-Greg Norman once said that Hillside had the best back-9 in Britain.
-Our Founder and Chairman, Sam Baker, thinks it’s more like the best closing 12-holes.
-To help bring some balance to the two sides, the design firm of Mackenzie & Ebert recently completed a number of alterations on the front-9.
+If any course in the area could plausibly join the Royals on The Open rota, it would be this one.
+Greg Norman called Hillside the best back-9 in Britain.
+Our Founder and Chairman, Sam Baker, thinks it’s actually the best closing twelve holes.
+I’m with Sam.

 Formby Golf Club

-If judged by its architectural heritage alone, Formby Golf Club should land on the must-play list of every traveling golfer.
-Willie Park, Jr., James Braid, Harry Colt, J.H.
-Taylor, Fred Hawtree, and Donald Steele all contributed in various degrees to the course at Formby as we know it today.
+If judged by its architectural heritage alone, Formby Golf Club should land on every traveling golfer’s must-play list.
+Willie Park Jr., James Braid, Harry Colt, J.H.
+Taylor, Fred Hawtree, and Donald Steel all contributed in various degrees to the course that exists today.
+That's a roster that would make some of the best clubs in the world a little envious.

 Southport & Ainsdale Golf Club

-Chris Miller, PGA and his Hillcrest Country Club members with the Ryder Cup at Southport & Ainsdale
+Chris Miller, PGA with his Hillcrest Country Club members and the Ryder Cup at Southport & Ainsdale.

 Download Your Ultimate Guide to The English Links